Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Proofs

-\emph{Necessary and Sufficient conditions for tightness of the lower bounds:} The ideas are similar to the ones given in the proof of Lemma \ref{lemma:lower:1}.
-For Pierel's inequality to be tight, we need $\Gamma^{-1}$ defined in \eqref{defGamma} to be a diagonal matrix.
+\emph{Necessary and Sufficient conditions for tightness of the lower bounds:} For Theorem \ref{thm:lemma:diag} to be tight, we need $\Delta_2=\ps Q^{\dagger} Q +\sigma^2 I$ to be a diagonal matrix.
 We further need $\eta_\ell=\gamma_\ell$ to have all the inequalities as equalities.
-We also need $a_\ell=|H(\ell\omega_0)|^2=1$ for all $\ell$, implying that $LL^\dagger =I$.
-Therefore, the equality holds if and only if matrix ($\ps Q^{\dagger} Q +\sigma^2 I$) is diagonal, and all of its diagonal entries are equal. \\ The off-diagonal and diagonal entries of ($\ps Q^{\dagger} Q +\sigma^2 I$) are given by
+Therefore, the equality holds if and only if matrix $\Delta_2$ is diagonal, and all the diagonal entries are equal. \\ The off-diagonal and diagonal entries of $\Delta_2$ are given by

 respectively.
 If we put the off-diagonal entries zero and write the above equations in a simpler form, we get

 Substituting $\omega_0= 2\pi /T$ in the above equations, we obtain or in another form, we have